Proposed ballot measure would let California parolees vote

 The proposal intended for the 2020 ballot would help nearly 50,000 felons who have served their time adjust to being back in the community, said California Secretary of State Alex Padilla and other advocates.
 Parolees currently are prohibited from registering to vote in local, state or federal elections.

 California is one of several states that have or are considering expanding voting rights for felons.
-The proposal would not affect criminals until they are released from custody, unlike in some other states, but victims’ rights groups said it still goes too far.
+The proposal would include murderers, rapists and others convicted of violent crimes.
+It would not affect criminals until they are released from custody, unlike in some other states.

+The proposal continues California’s pattern in recent years of reducing sentences and increasing earlier releases from prison, said Christine Ward, executive director of the Crime Victims Action Alliance.

+“Why should the individuals who committed these horrible crimes be given the same rights as the rest of us who are following the rules?”
+Ward said.

 It advances California’s efforts to make voting easier and more inclusive while some other states are limiting voting rights, said Padilla, who noted that inmates are disproportionately minorities.

-“We cannot turn a blind eye to the fact that the history of voter suppression in America is rooted in white supremacy,” said Padilla, a Democrat starting his second four-year term as the state’s chief elections official.
+“What we know all too well (is) that the inmate population and those in the justice system throughout California are disproportionately people of color, both men and women,” said Padilla, a Democrat starting his second four-year term as the state’s chief elections official.

 Advocates said about 6 million Americans are unable to vote nationwide because they are felons or ex-felons.